JonasPardon/Cerulean/README.md

 # Cerulean
 Cerulean is a web-based ERP package, made with Laravel and VueJs.
+The aim is to be simple and easy to use, without having too many very specific modules - keep it a bit barebones.

+## Project goals
+* I'm primarily doing this to get better at Laravel/VueJS and coding in general
+* Provide a lightweight and pretty barebones ERP that can be used by small businesses

 ## Getting started